 Status: February 2015

-The Supervisory Board of Volkswagen AG transferred responsibility for Finance and Controlling at Group level in the Board of Management to Frank Witter with effect from October 7, 2015.
+The Supervisory Board of Volkswagen AG transferred responsibility for Finance and Controlling at Group level in the Board of Management to Frank Witter with effect from October 7, 2015 and with effect from April 13, 2018 for Finance and IT.

 Witter was born on May 29, 1959.
 He holds a degree in business administration and has been with the Volkswagen Group since 1992.
 After training as a qualified savings bank officer, Frank Witter studied economics at the University of Hannover.
 He joined Volkswagen AG in 1992, heading the capital markets business section at the Group Treasury until 1998.
 He subsequently became Treasurer at Volkswagen of America Inc., Volkswagen Canada Inc., VW Credit Inc. and their subsidiaries in Auburn Hills, Michigan, U.S.A.